(2419 House floor votes analyzed β so far...)

 Author: Dennis Bamburg

-π Details π View Bill on Legislature WebsiteLast Action: Read by title, under the rules, referred to the Committee on Municipal, Parochial and Cultural Affairs.
+π Details π View Bill on Legislature WebsiteLast Action: Sent to the Governor for executive approval.

 Author: Dennis Bamburg